 As to the Basilisk itself; Rowling clearly doesn’t seem to know squat about snakes.
 Or maybe she just doesn’t care.

 She shows us a boa constrictor (natural, not magical) winking, when snakes have no eyelids, she has Nagini acting like a devoted pet, whereas snakes have scarcely the brains to register human presence at all.
 Snakes are part of nature’s clean-up crew.
 They don’t need brains.
 Their whole purpose in life is to eat anything that they can catch and swallow, and keep the vermin population down.
 In reptiles pretty well everything is hard-wired in.
 They operate on instinct, not considered thought.
 Go to a zoo one day and visit the reptile house.
-Some of those snakes have been in those enclosures for years, yet they show no awareness of anything beyond the glass.
+Some of those snakes have been in those enclosures for years, yet they show no awareness of anything outside the glass.
 (There will be exceptions.
 There was a python in San Diego who seemed very aware of his visitors.
 I suspect that the poor thing was somebody’s pet and accustomed to being handled, and was given to the zoo when he got too big to be handled safely.)

 Nor are snakes’ teeth designed to tear bites off of anything or to chew before swallowing.
 Snakes have teeth that are designed to hold onto things (or to inject poison into them).
 Snakes don’t rip the meat from the bones (regardless of what she has the Basilisk muttering about in the pipes, and that is bollocks, too).
 Snakes do not tear their prey at all.
 They grab it, swallow their prey whole, and digest it, bones and all.